JenniferLang1921/Binge-Watcher/README.md

 Click on this picture to watch a video of nightmare.js in action on our Bingewatcher website.

 [![](https://i.ytimg.com/vi/MGZolXIfeAM/3.jpg?time=1526787151733)](https://youtu.be/MGZolXIfeAM "NightmareJS Test")

+##Future Additions
+Some future additions we are considering are adding a login, adding individual queues for users to store their favorite movies in, and adding a comment section with reviews for the individual movies.

 Coded and Designed by Griffin Gaeth, Pat Shehan, and Jennifer Lang